EKS Default Namespace Deletion Incident Response Guide

 Email Template:

-Subject: [URGENT] EKS Cluster Incident - Support Case #<Case ID>
+Subject: [URGENT] EKS Cluster Incident - Support Case #<case ID>

 Hello,

-I am contacting you regarding an urgent incident in our production EKS cluster.
+We are contacting you regarding an urgent incident in our production EKS cluster.

 ■ Incident Summary

-- Cluster: <Cluster Name>
+- Cluster: <cluster name>

-- Support Case ID: <Case ID>
+- Support Case ID: <case ID>

 ■ Request

-Thank you,
+Thank you.

-Slack/SMS Message (if available):
+Slack/SMS Message (if Account Team channel exists):

-🚨 [URGENT] EKS Cluster Incident
+[URGENT] EKS Cluster Incident

-- Account: <Account ID>
+- Account: <account ID>

-- Cluster: <Cluster Name>
+- Cluster: <cluster name>

-- Support Case: #<Case ID>
+- Support Case: #<case ID>

-Production environment - urgent support needed.
+Production environment - requesting urgent support.

 3-3.
 Contact WWSO Specialist